Marauder Cluster Arrow Demon Hunter Speed Farming Variation

-Large parts of your active skill selection will remain the same as the progression-oriented builds, including Evasive Fire for Focus and Restraint procs, Vengeance Seethe for its omnipotent buff, Companion and Sentry Polar Station due to their importance for the set mechanics, and Vault Tumble for the maneuverability.
+Large parts of your active skill selection will remain the same as the progression-oriented builds: including Evasive Fire (or Entangling Shot Justice is Served in Season 22) for Focus and Restraint procs, Vengeance Seethe for its omnipotent buff, Companion and Sentry Polar Station due to their importance for the set mechanics, and Vault Tumble for the maneuverability.

 You should swap progression-oriented passives like Cull the Weak and Numbing Traps (or Steady Aim, depending on your progression build of choice) for the speedrun utility of Blood Vengeance (amazing resource restoration, especially when paired with an Avarice Band) and Tactical Advantage (unparalleled mobility).